MonnaB4u/Power-X-Gym/README.md

 Live Site :- https://clever-wozniak-3d1391.netlify.app/Home

 This is a Gym WebSite .
-For done this website we used
+For done this website I used
 1. React
 2. JavaScript
 3. Es6